Prediction Markets

 Economic and financial markets allow traders to take positions on key indicators that drive the global economy.

-These markets are particularly useful for hedging, allowing businesses and individuals to protect themselves against adverse economic events like inflation or interest rate hikes.
+Economic prediction markets are particularly useful for hedging, allowing businesses and individuals to protect themselves against adverse economic events like inflation or interest rate hikes.

 Corporate markets also allow trading on specific company outcomes, such as quarterly earnings reports or product launch dates.